Table of Contents Show

 Leverage can significantly enhance real estate investors’ returns during good times.
-That is when property prices are appreciating, and rents are rising or stable.
+That is when property prices appreciate, and rents are rising or stable.
 This has been the case in New York City over the last several years.
 However, it can have devasting effects when the market turns downward.
-Therefore, if you are anticipating a downturn, you would be wise to use your monthly cash flow to pay down debt to put yourself in a stronger financial position.
+Therefore, if you anticipate a downturn, you would be wise to use your monthly cash flow to pay down debt to strengthen your financial position.

 For starters, borrowed funds allow an investor to purchase a more expensive property.
-This amplifies your return on investment when prices are going up.
-The use of leverage means higher monthly cash outflows for interest, and, during a market downturn, raises your financial risk.
+Thus, it amplifies your return on investment when prices are going up.
+On the other hand, leverage means higher monthly cash outflows for interest and raises your financial risk during a market downturn.

 To see how this might work, assume you purchase an investment property for $1,000,000.
 You have an upbeat economic outlook and expect the real estate market will strengthen.
 Therefore, you decide to invest with a 10% down payment, financing $900,000.

 Real estate investors never want to have any vacancies, of course.
-He or she relies on rental income to generate cash flow.
-But, if you think NYC’s real estate market is going to change for the worse, it is in your interest to fill the vacancies sooner rather than later.
+Instead, they rely on rental income to generate cash flow.
+But, if you think NYC’s real estate market will change for the worse, it is in your interest to fill the vacancies sooner rather than later.
 You may also wish to sign longer-term leases to lock in the price.
-This may require offering a slight discount off the monthly rental price, but it ensures the unit is filled.
+This may require a slight discount on the monthly rental price, but it ensures the unit is filled.
 You also have potential recourse if the tenant breaks the lease.

 Filling the vacancies ahead of the downturn protects your rental income and avoids vacancies and discounted rents down the road.

 There are steps you can take with your properties.
-If you planned to monetize the asset via a sale, you could shorten your time horizon and pursue that avenue now, while the city’s market remains healthy.
-Then, you can use the proceeds to pay down debt, reducing your financial exposure and debt payments.
+For example, if you planned to monetize the asset via a sale, you could now shorten your time horizon and pursue that avenue while the city’s market remains healthy.
+You can then use the proceeds to pay down debt, reducing your financial exposure and debt payments.
 Alternatively, you can sit on the cash you receive from the sale and wait until the cycle shifts downward.
-At that point, you could start buying properties again.
+At that point, you could start rebuying properties.

-If you are planning on initiating or expanding your real estate investments, you can hold off until you feel the time is right.
+If you plan to initiate or expand your real estate investments, you can hold off until you feel the time is right.

 You can also take steps to minimize your exposure.
-For example, you could pare back on real estate properties that are in economically sensitive neighborhoods.
+For example, you could pare back on real estate properties in economically sensitive neighborhoods.

-When you are buying flip properties, the key to earning an attractive return is to sell quickly.
-The idea is to buy a property that needs work, complete it as soon a possible, and sell it for a tidy profit.
+When buying properties to flip, selling is key to earning an attractive return.
+The idea is to buy a property that needs work, complete it as soon as possible, and sell it for a tidy profit.
 While you are holding the property, there are carrying costs, however.
 You must pay the mortgage (assuming you used financing), property taxes, utilities, common charges (condo), and other monthly costs.
 The longer the sales process, the higher your costs.
-Worse, your sales price is likely to decrease the longer it is on the market, and potential buyers dry up.
+Worse, your sales price will likely decrease the longer it is on the market, and potential buyers will dry up.

-If you are anticipating a changing landscape, it behooves you to avoid investing in flip properties.
+If you anticipate a changing landscape, it behooves you to avoid investing in flip properties.